LSPosed/MagiskOnWSALocal/README.md

 - How can I update Magisk to new version?

     Do the same as updating WSA
-- VPN is not working?

-    Tell Microsoft to fix it.
-We cannot fix it easily.
 - How to pass safetynet?

     Like all the other emulators, no way.